FIWARE/tutorials.Historic-Context-Flume/README.md

 ![FIWARE Banner](https://fiware.github.io/tutorials.Historic-Context/img/fiware.png)

 This tutorial is an introduction to [FIWARE Cygnus](http://fiware-cygnus.readthedocs.io/en/latest/) - a generic enabler which is used to persist context data into third-party databases creating a historical view of the context.
+The tutorial activates the IoT sensors connected in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) and persists measurements from those sensors into a database for further analysis.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](http://fiware.github.io/tutorials.Historic-Context/)